 - For imported ingredients &/or products, operators should verify that the suppliers are capable of providing food products that comply with regulations laid down under Food Safety & Standard Act, 2006.

-- Vehicle should be clean & free from pest or dirt/dust etc.
+- The vehicle should be clean & free from pest or dirt/dust etc.

 - Jute bags are not allowed